edzhelyov/katas/ruby/mars-rover/README.md

 * The rover receives a char array of commands e.g. RMMLM and returns the finishing point after the moves e.g. 2,1,N
 * The rover wraps around if it reaches the end of the grid.
 * The grid may have obstacles.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle e.g. O,2,2,N

+# Solution

+Rover implementation is in `lib/rover.rb`

+The grid is represented in class in `grid.rb`.
+The implementation is the same as in `coordinates.rb` but I use two classes since the logic behind them is different.
+One is representing just a single coordinate from the grid and the other represents the grid size and can be extended with additional logic.

+`Position` is representing the current coordinate and which direction the rover is facing.
+Since there are coordinates I am extending the `Coordinates` class.